kuka42/squarecircuit-game/README.md

 ## How To Run
 ### Electron
-Best way is to build a full-screen desktop app using Electron.
+- Build a full-screen desktop app using Electron.
 All necessary files and parameters, including an app icon, are provided.

+### Pre-built installation file made with Electron and nsis
-Alternatively, download the pre-built installation file from the Releases tab.
+- You can download the pre-built installation file from the Releases tab.

 ### Web browser
-Open sc.html directly in your web browser.
+- Open sc.html directly in your web browser.

 ## How To Play
     Player 1: Up arrow, Down, Left, Right